Erika Polidori

 Erika Polidori (born January 26, 1992) is a Canadian softball player.

 Playing career

 Polidori competed at the 2015 Pan American Games in Toronto, winning the gold medal, and again at the 2019 Pan American Games in Lima, winning silver.

 In June 2021, Polidori was named to Canada's 2020 Olympic team.

+Polidori represented Canada at the 2024 Women's Softball World Cup and won a bronze medal.

 Personal life

 Besides being a softball player, Polidori is also a nurse.